tea vs coffee

 Amazingly, the history of the two followed nearly identical paths.
 Coffee and tea were introduced to England within seven years of each other.
 Both were first enjoyed under the reign of Charles II (nicknamed "Milk and Sugar Charlie" for his fondness for these additions to both the drinks).
 In 1652, the first coffeehouse opened in England - the same year the first tea samples arrived to the country.
 Tea, however, became the favorite due to the fact that it was easier to make.

 Now, let's examine the two scientifically.
-Both Tea and Coffee plants are members of the evergreen family.
+Both tea and coffee plants are members of the evergreen family.
 If allowed to grow naturally, both will become trees.
-However, both plants are pruned so they can be easily harvested (tea is kept much shorter than coffee).
-Both plants produce a drink whose flavor is influenced by the growing conditions, such as soil condition, moisture, surrounding vegetation, etc. Both Coffee and Tea have been naturally imparted with a chemical that provides stimulation, caffeine.
-Finally, both use very similar methods of preparation.
+However, both plants are pruned so they can be easily harvested.
+Both plants produce a drink whose flavor is influenced by the growing conditions, have been naturally imparted with caffeine, and both use very similar methods of preparation.

 It is important to note that, worldwide, tea is still #1 (not that this is a popularity contest).